 Kerby’s look at the Vanity Fair Oscars party exemplifies his artful take on these symbols of success: He accessorized his custom Bode suit with a selection of delicate gold-and-white-diamond necklaces by iconic luxury jewelers Tiffany & Co. and David Yurman, plus custom, diamond nameplate necklaces and a diamond dog tag necklace by Johnny Nelson and John Hardy jewelry.

 Subtle Swag at the 2019 FN Achievement Awards

 At the 2019 FN Achievement Awards, Kerby accessorized his Pyer Moss suit with a lower-key take on his usual chain stack.
 This one pairs his John Hardy necklaces with a customized diamond Cuban link ring and, most impressive of all, a giant white-and-yellow diamond ring by bespoke diamond jeweler Shelley & Co.

 Gucci Man at the 2020 Roc Nation Brunch

-At a pre-Grammys event, Kerby Jean-Raymond made a very ‘70s statement in his kelly green suit, cocoa turtleneck, and a selection of yellow-gold-and-diamond jewelry that had a distinct retro feel.
-In addition to his go-to set of chains, Kerby added custom diamond earrings by bespoke jeweler Shelley & Co., featuring one sparkling square-cut center stone surrounded by smaller diamond studs.
+At a pre-Grammys event, Kerby Jean-Raymond made a very ‘70s statement in his kelly green suit, cocoa turtleneck, and a selection of distinct retro jewelry including yellow gold and diamond jewelry pieces.
+In addition to his go-to set of chains, Kerby added custom diamond stud earrings by bespoke jeweler Shelley & Co., featuring one sparkling center square cut diamond stone surrounded by smaller diamond studs.
 Similar pieces by the designer start at $20,000, making these a very chic upgrade to a vintage vibe.